 My health coach has been pivotal to the programme.
 You know, most people with diabetes are used to only having a 20-minute annual review.
 Access to a knowledgeable nutritionist and health coach every day frankly feels like a luxury.
-I have found the one-to-one dietary reviews really helpful.
 This programme could operate without a health coach but I’m pretty sure it would be less successful.
 They help everyone navigate through it with encouragement and support.

 At the start of this programme, my expectations were very low.
 I thought I’d already cracked this diabetes management lark.
 What I’ve come to realise is that I could have been doing it in a much smarter way.
 Finally, I’d keep in mind that changing behaviour can be hard, but the benefits of doing so are far greater than the difficulties of changing them.

 You can read more Second Nature stories here.